 Prior to being acquired and diversified, Iovation specialized in device fingerprinting in the iGaming industry, with shared fraudster databases.
 Since its acquisition, its security features include:

-- large proprietary device database from years in the iGaming industry, some 3 billion devices
+- large proprietary device database from years in the iGaming industry, some 10 billion unique devices

 - simple integration with other TransUnion credit programs